axanthos/orange3-textable/docs/doc/annotations_uses.rst

 which would be at best extremely difficult, if ever possible, without having encoded the relevant information by means of annotations.

-In the following sections, we will first see two simple methods for creating or importing annotations in Orange Textable based on previous widget labels, and then various ways of exploiting such annotations.
+In the following section, we will see a simple method for creating annotations in Orange Textable using the :ref:`Merge` widget, and then various ways of exploiting such annotations.